RRemelgado/GEO_Hackaton_2019/README.md

 ### Process
 <p align="justify">
 We used a multi-variate scoring model to generate a layer that highlights potential groundwater deposits using state-of-the-art, multi-temporal, fine-resolution environmental metrics derived with a variety of satellite sensors.
-Nowadays, open-access satellite sensors are abundant and the development of
+Nowadays, open-access satellite sensors are abundant and the development of high-performance computing platforms has lead to an era of intensive data production.
+In this context, the challenge of the remote sensing community is shiftting from the development of new metrics to the ability to integrate an insane multitude of data products into a meaningful - and useful - representation of the world.
+Following this premise, we chose to integrate different products on biophysical and socio-economic variables to detect growndwater deposits that can be used to install bores.
+However, their detection is not merely a biophysical process.
+When accessing underground aquifers, elements such as polution created by densely populated areas needs to be taken into account, since they can easily contaminate the water deposits.
 </p>

 </br>